passport/todos-express-twitter/README.md

-This example demonstrates how to use [Express](http://expressjs.com/) 4.x and [Passport](http://passportjs.org/) to authenticate users using Twitter.
+This example illustrates how to use [Express](https://expressjs.com) 4.x and [Passport](https://www.passportjs.org) to sign users in with [Twitter](https://twitter.com).
 Use this example as a starting point for your own web applications.

-## Instructions
+## Quick Start

-To install this example on your computer, clone the repository and install dependencies.
+To get started with this example, clone the repository and install the dependencies.

 ```bash